|

 "It's time for us to be presented at the pre-wedding ball,"

 The Doctor said.
-And he took Wyn's arm as they gravitated towards the
+He took Wyn’s arm as they gravitated towards the

 line of couples that was forming.

-tubes of liquid, one the colour of cherryade the other the colour of blackcurrant.
+giant test tubes of liquid, one the colour of cherryade the other the

 "Come again?" he looked at Wyn with a slightly furrowed brow.

+Master.
 So I figured Time Lords had these titles.
-And… could I have one?"
+And… could I have

+“Ah!”
 He smiled warmly at her.
-"Takes about four hundred years of study
+“Takes about four hundred

-and a certain knack of getting yourself noticed to acquire a title like
+years of study and a certain knack of getting yourself noticed to acquire

-put his arm around her shoulders and hugged her reassuringly before they
+He put his arm around her shoulders and hugged her reassuringly before

-got near to the front of the line.
-They heard the two test tubes announced
+they got near to the front of the line.
+They heard the two test tubes

-as His Bountiful the Duke and Her Munificent the Duchess of Tredan Mangra
+announced as His Bountiful the Duke and Her Munificent the Duchess of

-and then Jasmin and Alec handed over the gilt edged invitation that The
+Tredan Mangra and then Jasmin and Alec handed over the gilt edged invitation

-Doctor had passed to Alec earlier.
-They were announced as the Honourable
+that The Doctor had passed to them earlier.
+They were announced as the

-representatives of the planet Earth, Lord Alec and Lady Jasmin of Manchester.
+Honourable representatives of the planet Earth, Lord Alec and Lady Jasmin

 Wyn stifled a giggle at the idea of anyone being Lord of Manchester, and